BioinformaticsSpring2015/BioinformaticsMaterials/labExercises/BioinfWk9Lab.md

 	* Don't forget to preview your homework before committing!
 	* If you get stuck on a question, please consult the textbook (see readings above).

 1. Use the PhyML web server to build a phylogeny for the `dna.phy.dat.txt` under the JC69 substitution model.
 How does this tree compare to the tree inferred from HKY85 (default settings)?
+Hint: you can compare the trees in text form or by visualizing online (or in R, if you're feeling adventurous).
 2.
 8. How long did it take you to complete these questions?
 9. Type SUBMIT as the answer to this question when you are ready for this assignment to be graded.